Illumina/canvas/README.md

 ```
 4. This should show the following folders under canvas-spw/AppResults
 ```
-- bams = simulated trio bams of 60x coverage aligned with iSAAC
+- bams = simulated trio bams of 60x coverage aligned with Isaac
-- canvasdata = hg19 genome reference files for running Canvas (can also be downloaded from https://illumina.box.com/CanvasPublic)
+- canvasdata = hg19 genome reference files for running Canvas (can also be downloaded from S3 http://canvas-cnv-public.s3.amazonaws.com/)
 - snvvcf = SNV vcf files to accompany bams (joint germline CNV calls using Strelka2 https://github.com/Illumina/strelka)
 - simdata = bed files with simulated inherited and de novo variants
 ```